knative/docs/docs/serving/installing-logging-metrics-traces.md

 type: "docs"
 ---

+**DEPRECATED:** The monitoring tools released by Knative community are deprecated.
+Knative community will stop releasing them in a coming release.

 If you followed one of the
 [comprehensive install guides](../install/README.md#install-guides) or you performed a custom installation and included the `monitoring.yaml` file in your